NATO is “obsolete”. The European Union will, and perhaps should, lose more members.

 Communist conquest used to loom over the alliance, but that’s no longer a problem.
 Now NATO seeks to end violent geopolitics on a continent that had honed it to a world-shuddering art form.

 Yet Russia is both continentally and geopolitically a European power.
 NATO without Russia fails to secure Europe and so in that matter it does need an update.

 Imagine Russia in NATO.
 Part of the American-led order, Europe is entirely secured: holdouts like Belarus, Moldavia and Serbia know they must adapt or be strangled.
-China’s northern flank goes from a gray neutral to a dark-blue NATO, with Russian and US air forces patrolling the Far East.
+China’s northern flank goes from a gray neutral to a dark-blue NATO, with American and Russian air forces patrolling the Far East.
 This would put paid to any long-term Chinese hopes to ever dominate or control the Far East’s vast resource base.

 But Russia today distrusts and fears NATO, especially its values-based foreign policy, which promotes democracy, Western liberal views of human rights and Western views of governance.
 There are compelling reasons for Putin to fear all of that.
 Too much democracy might be lethal to the Russian Federation, as it sits atop an unsteady czarist foundation.
 Russia is a Russian-dominated federation, but a federation it truly is: minority ethnic groups might, given the opportunity to vote on it, force Russia to endure yet another round of secession.

 Vladimir Putin has staked his career on that very fear